jpli02/flash-attention/README.md

     flash_attn_with_kvcache,
 )

-out, lse, S_dmask, c = flash_attn_func(
+out, c = flash_attn_func(
             q,
             k,
             v,
-            dropout_p=0.00000001,
+            dropout_p,
-            return_attn_probs=True,
+            return_attn_probs=False,
         )

 ```

-Please note that in current version, many datatypes and methods are disabled because of the compiling time.
+Please note that in current version, many datatypes and head_dims are disabled because of the compiling time.
 You should expect 20-30 mins for compiling the files.

-To compile more data types and dim, change csrc/flash_attn/src/static_switch.h, and remove comment in flash_fwd_launch_template.h
+To compile more data types and dim, remove comment in flash_fwd_launch_template.h and flash_api.cpp

 **FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness**
 Tri Dao, Daniel Y. Fu, Stefano Ermon, Atri Rudra, Christopher Ré